justkeepquiet/tera-api/README.md

 6. Open your **.env** and set the `API_PORTAL_SHOP_ENABLE` parameter to `true`.
 7. For Item Claim to work, you also need to set parameter `FCGI_GW_WEBAPI_ENABLE` to `true` and configure parameter `FCGI_GW_WEBAPI_URL`.

-Setting up the products of the Shop is carried out through the TERA API Admin Panel.
+TERA Shop products are configured through the TERA API Admin Panel.
 The creation of a Service Item in the Box System occurs automatically when a product is added (using the Platform Hub Gateway).
-Sending goods to the player is carried out through the FCGI Gateway Web API.
+Sending products to the player is carried out through the FCGI Gateway Web API.